-Knowing Yiddish opens the door to art, music, dance, fashion, cuisine, film, philosophy, and science Four out of five new jobs in the US are created as a result of foreign trade.
+Knowing Yiddish opens the door to art, music, dance, fashion, cuisine, film, philosophy, and science You are at a distinct advantage in the global market if you are bilingual.
 Analytical skills improve when you study Yiddish.
-Yiddish study leads to an appreciation of cultural diversity.
+Learning another language is part of a liberal education.

 is a High-German-derived language historically spoken by the Ashkenazi Jews in Central Europe.
 Prior to the Holocaust, there were 11–13 million speakers of Yiddish among 17 million Jews worldwide.
 85% of the approximately 6 million Jews who died in the Holocaust were Yiddish speakers, leading to a massive decline in the use of the language.
 Assimilation following World War II and aliyah, immigration to Israel, further decreased the use of Yiddish both among survivors and among Yiddish-speakers from other countries (such as in the Americas).